POP or POS ? What is the difference ? Why is it important for your retail visibility ?

 They sound similar and we'll see they overlap – or flow into – each-other.
 That's why both abbreviations are regularly used interchangeably.

 POS (point of sale) is the area in a store where the customer completes the last leg of the purchase.
 At the cash desk, also known as the check-out area, the supermarket completes the transaction, calculates the amount owed for the chocolate and indicates the options to make payment.
-Before the cashier thanks her for her visit, the purchase is turned into a sale.
+Before the cashier thanks the client for the visit, his purchase is turned into a sale.

 Before you move on

-What significance does the difference have for instore communication ?
+What significance does the difference have for instore communication strategies ?

-Retail visibility and instore communication strategies are carefully planned based on a clear understanding of who the target shopper is, her shopping behaviour, and how (and where) she can best be influenced.
+Product visibility and instore messaging strategies are carefully planned based on a clear understanding of who the target shopper is, shopping behaviour, and how (and where) she or he can best be influenced.